philgyford/d3-mappiness/README.md

 * Maybe:
   * Fix scrollbar when loading remote data.
 CSS Loader?
   * Give tooltips knowledge of their line: at the moment they don't know the color or feeling their line has, so can't indicate that in the tooltip.
-  * Hover lines like on http://bl.ocks.org/gniemetz/4618602
+  * Hover lines like on http://bl.ocks.org/gniemetz/4618602 ?
   * Moving average.
 Configurable in UI?
   * Points rather than dots?
 Gaps when there's no data?
   * Add map area filter?
-  * Permalinks?

 ## For writeup